supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 1. On the list of devices, select the newly added **SEA-SVR1.contoso.com** entry, in the **Add and scan devices** pane, in the toolbar, select the ellipsis (**...**) symbol, and then, in the drop-down menu, select **Start scan**.

+   >**Note:** If the ellipses (...) or any other options are not visible, please try zooming out the screen in the LabVM and check again.

    >**Note:** Wait until the scan completes successfully.
 This should take about 1 minute.

 1. On the **Inventory servers** tab, in the **Add and scan devices** pane, select **Next**.